newdexterity/lmg_wavelength_dataset/README.md

 {repetition} is the repetition number from 1 to 5

-In each file, the first row is a header numbering each column from 0 to 40 Columns 0 to 39 inclusive is each of the 40 LMG channels, the value is the measured voltage.
+In each file, the first row is a header numbering each column from 0 to 40.

+Columns 0 to 39 inclusive is each of the 40 LMG channels, the value is the measured voltage.

-Column 40 is the gesture label from 0 to 5 (rest, pinch, tripod, full, key, extension)
+Column 40 is the gesture label from 0 to 5 (rest, pinch, tripod, full, key, extension).

-Subject Information including age, sex, handedness, and the order or data collection is found in SubjectInfo.xlsx
+Subject Information including age, sex, handedness, and the order or data collection is found in **SubjectInfo.xlsx**